-- 1. Know how to do paving, turtling and lap pass, and Be able to coach a litter team in performing them - 2.
-Know basic care principles for nylon kernmantel rope - 3.
-Know the properties, advantages and disadvantages of wrap-3, pull-2 and modified basket hitch anchors, and Be able to rig them - 4.
-Know the properties, advantages and disadvantages, and Be able to reliably and confidently tie the following knots: - a.
-Figure 8 - b.
-Figure 8 on a bight
+- 1. Know how to do paving, turtling and lap pass, and be able to coach a litter team in performing them - Know basic care principles for nylon kernmantel rope, nylon webbing, carabiners, rescue pulleys and lowering devices including the rappel rack, figure 8 descender and other mechanical belay and lowering devices owned by your team - 3.
+Know the properties, advantages and disadvantages of wrap-3, pull-2 and modified basket hitch anchors, and be able to rig them - 4.
+Know the properties, advantages and disadvantages of the knots required of a Field III (overhand knot, double fisherman's knot, water knot, 3-wrap Prusik knot, and the ASRC seat harness including square knot and bowline) and the following knots, and be able to reliably and confidently tie:

-- c.
+- a.
+Figure 8 knot - b.
+Figure 8 on a bight - c.
 Figure 8 follow-through loop around an object - d.
 Figure 8 bend - e.
 Clove hitch - 5.
-Be able to reliably and confidently use best practices to - a.
+Be able to reliably and confidently use best practices for a semi-tech evac (low angle rope rescue) to - a.
 Belay a climber - b.
 Bottom-belay a rappeller - c.
 Belay and lower a litter with tree wraps - d.
 Lower a litter with a mechanical device - e.
 Belay a litter with Prusik loops and with a mechanical device - f.
-Perform as a member of a rotating belay/lowering team, both uphill and downhill rope team rotations, and managing (but not rigging) a 3:1 haul system. - 6.
-Know and Be able to use standard best practices for packaging and securing a patient in a litter for semi-technical evacuations (low-angle rope rescue) - 7.
-Know and Be able to use standard best practices for rigging a rope to the head of a litter for semi-technical evacuations (low-angle rope rescue)
+Perform as a member of a rotating belay/lowering team, both uphill and downhill rope team rotations, and managing (but not rigging) a 3:1 haul system. - Know and be able to use standard best practices for packaging and securing a patient in a litter for semi-technical evacuations (low-angle rope rescue) - 7.
+Know and be able to use standard best practices for rigging a rope to the head of a litter for semi-technical evacuations (low-angle rope rescue)